-When hundreds turned out for the annual Float Yer Boat Regatta looking for fun, spills and thrills, they weren’t disappointed.
+When hundreds turned out for the 2011 Float Yer Boat Regatta looking for fun, spills and thrills, they weren’t disappointed.

 Spectacular sinkings, innovative engineering and speedy sailing were all a part of the festivities as churches, businesses and organizations got in on the fun of building and racing boats made of only cardboard and duct tape.

 There was no shortage of imagination in this year’s regatta.
 A steamboat complete with smokestack blowing real smoke, replicas of a runabout and a kayak, and a pirate ship with masts, sails and a crew that would rival Captain Hook’s were among the most notable.